SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Related Work

 \subsection{Single-Temporal Supervised Change Detection}

-Existing high-quality annotated change detection datasets~\cite{levir-cd, WHU, CDD2018Lebe} are very small, but there are already a large number of remote sensing single-temporal annotated datasets~\cite{gupta2019xbd, loveda_wang_2021}.
-ChangeStar~\cite{Zheng_2021_ICCV_changestar} first proposed a single-temporal change detection training strategy STAR~\cite{Zheng_2021_ICCV_changestar} which forms the pseudo-pair by randomly matching within the training batch.
-However, it lacks changes over long temporal span and leads to a significant number of changes that do not correspond to reality.
-It goes against the changes in the real world, significantly different from the true distribution.
-Moreover, it is difficult to perform shape analysis on the corresponding objects in the two randomly matched images.
+Existing high-quality annotated change detection datasets~\cite{levir-cd, WHU, CDD2018Lebe} are small, but there are already a large number of remote sensing single-temporal annotated datasets~\cite{gupta2019xbd, loveda_wang_2021}.
+ChangeStar~\cite{Zheng_2021_ICCV_changestar} first proposed a single-temporal change detection training strategy STAR which forms the pseudo-pair by randomly matching within the training batch.
+However, uncontrolled random matching leads to a significant overlap of buildings and other changes in the image pairs that contradict objective reality.
+It is difficult to perform shape analysis.
+Moreover, since the dataset images are collected at the same time, it cannot simulate the changes caused by seasons and other factors in natural scenes.
 Changen~\cite{zheng2023changen} generates pseudo-image pairs based GAN~\cite{mirza2014conditional}, but its controllability and flexibility are limited.
+In recent years, MLLM has also shined brilliantly in the field of change detection~\cite{zheng2024anychange, DONG202453ChangeCLIP}.

-In this paper, we propose a single-temporal training strategy based on Artificial Intelligence Generative Content (AIGC) with text-image mask controllable generation.
+In this paper, we propose a single-temporal training strategy based on text-to-image generation model, with text-image mask controllable generation.
 By generating abundant trainable data through directed category editing, we mitigate data dependency.
-This approach constructs data closely resembling the natural real-world distribution, significantly enhancing model generalization.
+Through the generated data, we improve the model's generalization ability significantly.